 On 2nd April 2014, the Clinical Trial Regulation (CTR) was adopted by the European Parliament (594 votes in favour, 17 against and 13 abstentions).
 SIOPE and the whole paediatric oncology community would like to thank the CTR Rapporteur, MEP Ms. Glenis Willmott, for all her essential support in improving this piece of legislation.

-Childhood cancer is a rare disease, fortunately.
-However, it remains the first cause of death by disease beyond the age of one year in Europe and every day some 250 children around the world lose their lives to cancer, a number which is staggering given the fact that 70% of all childhood cancers are curable.
-Children with cancer need to be protected: it is only thanks to clinical trials if the cure-rate made considerable progresses over the past 40 years, and clinical trials are vital to improve the availability and the outcome of treatments for children and adolescents with cancer.
+Childhood cancer is a rare disease but it remains the first cause of death by disease beyond the age of one year in Europe.
+Every day, some 250 children around the world lose their lives to cancer – a number which is staggering given the fact that 70% of all childhood cancers are curable.
+Children with cancer need to be protected: it is only thanks to clinical trials the cure-rate made considerable progresses over the past 40 years, and clinical trials are vital to improve the availability and the outcome of treatments for children and adolescents with cancer.
 Clinical trials are also essential as concerns the adaptation of the medicines developed for adults to the use in children.

 Since the creation of our Society, our efforts focused on these important challenges.
-The exaggerate bureaucracy seriously impeding the conduct of clinical trials in Europe derives from the EU Clinical Trial Directive of 2001: although the objective of the Directive was to standardise clinical trials and their quality, it resulted in a disproportionately negative effect on childhood cancer trials, due to the greatest variability in the national interpretation and a significant duplication of efforts and resources invested by the clinical trial groups to meet its requirements.
+The bureaucracy impeding the conduct of clinical trials in Europe derives from the EU Clinical Trial Directive of 2001.
+Although the objective of the Directive was to standardise clinical trials and their quality, it resulted in a disproportionately negative effect on childhood cancer trials, due to the greatest variability in the national interpretation and a significant duplication of efforts and resources invested by the clinical trial groups to meet its requirements.

 - SIOPE Response to the European Commission consultation on ‘Ethical considerations for clinical trials on medicinal products conducted with minors’ (31 Aug 2016)